SAP/stewardci-core/docs/backend-api/README.md

 | `spec.runDetails.jobName` | The name of the job this pipeline run belongs to.
 It is used as the name of the Jenkins job and therefore must be a valid Jenkins job name.
 If null or empty, `job` will be used. |
 | `spec.runDetails.sequenceNumber` | The sequence number of the pipeline run, which translates into the build number of the Jenkins job.
 If null or empty, `1` is used. |
 | `spec.runDetails.cause` | A textual description of the cause of this pipeline run.
 Will be set as cause of the Jenkins job.
 If null or empty, no cause information will be available. |

+#### Mutability

+All fields except those described below MUST NOT be changed after a PipelineRun resource has been created.

+Mutable fields:

+- `spec.intent`: The following transitions are allowed:

+    - from unspecified to one of {empty string, `run`, `abort`}
+    - from empty string to one of {unspecified, `run`, `abort`}
+    - from `run` to one of {unspecified, empty string, `abort`}

+  All other transitions are prohibited.

 ```bash